Basma-Elsaify/voice_to_text/README.md

 # voice_to_text
-There are 2 applications, once using speech_recognition and the other using OpenAI whisper.
+There are 3 applications, once using speech_recognition, and another using OpenAI whisper and the third using Azure Speech Cognitive service.

 To start streamlit application: